Are Workplace Neurodiversity Policies Doing More Harm Than Good?

 I’m not talking about the glossy PDF with corporate photos and perfect paragraphs.
 I mean the reality of working somewhere that says it supports neurodivergent people.
 I’ve lost count of how many people have told me, “Yeah, they’ve got a policy… nothing’s actually changed.”

 A lot of policies probably start with good intentions.
 I believe that.
 Someone in HR or leadership wants to show they care, so they put something together.
-But here’s the problem: most are written from the top down, without ever speaking to the people who live this every day.
+But here’s the problem: most are written from the top down, without speaking to the people who live this every day.

 When workplace neurodiversity policies go wrong

-- The awareness tick box: A one hour neurodiversity awareness session for all staff, then nothing else for the rest of the year.
+• The awareness tick box: a one hour neurodiversity awareness session for all staff, then nothing else for the rest of the year.

-- The endless approval loop: A neurodivergent employee asks for noise cancelling headphones.
+• The endless approval loop: a neurodivergent employee asks for noise cancelling headphones.
 Six months later, the request is still under review because nobody knows who can approve it.

-Why does this happen?
+Why this happens

-- Fear of change: Managers think flexibility will create chaos or open the floodgates for too many requests.
+• Fear of change: managers think flexibility will create chaos or open the floodgates for too many requests.

 What a good workplace neurodiversity policy looks like